In this article, we’ll go over how to make a resume and Cover Letter sync up for a job.

 Cover Letter Templates

-- ATS Softwares will only recognize a specific range of Cover Letter Templates.
+- ATS Software will only recognize a specific range of Cover Letter Templates.

 - Our Cover Letter Templates help adhere to industry standards of formatting.
 Thus, increasing the chances of employment of our customers.